rehierl/node-tree-outliner/1-0-mathematics/1-3-0-set-of-values.md

 <!-- ======================================================================= -->
 # A (simple) set of values

-( For in-depth discussions on sets, see "set theory" )
+* see "set theory" for in-depth discussions on sets

 <!-- ======================================================================= -->
 ## core concept

 * values may be grouped into (simple) sets of values
+* sets of values are not paired with an order-relation
 * hint: "simple" because "not ordered"
 * sets of values are complex values